RunOnFlux/fluxbackupmiddleware/README.md

 ## Requirements

-Requires node version 12.0 and above, mysql
+Requires node version 16.0 and above, mysql 8.0 and above

 ## Installation